 Earlier this month, the Government of Canada restored the NWT’s full annual allocation of 300 nomination spots for 2025.
 That move followed months of persistent lobbying by the territorial government, proof that advocacy does sometimes pay off.

-Because of this boost, the GNWT now has room to accept and process up to 103 more applications in 2025.
-To make sure those spots don’t go unused, several temporary eligibility changes have been introduced.
-These adjustments run through the end of 2025 and, for many newcomers, make the program much more accessible.
+Because of this boost, the GNWT had room to accept and process up to 103 more applications in 2025.
+To make sure those spots don’t go unused, several temporary eligibility changes were introduced.

 Advertisement